jlpteaching/comparch/modules/gem5/_posts/2000-02-01-assignment0.md

 Each system in gem5 is described as a `board`.
 You can think of this `board` as the **motherboard** in a computer system.
-In this assignment we are going to be using a ready made board in gem5's standard library that we have renamed to `HW0RISCVBoard`.
+In this assignment we are going to be using a ready made board in gem5's standard library that we have renamed to `RISCVBoard`.
-This board will use a RISC-V-based
+This board will use a RISC-V-based processor.
-You can find the definition of `HW0RISCVBoard` in this repo in `components/boards.py`.
+You can find the definition of `RISCVBoard` in `components/__init__.py`.
 You can see that it is based on `SimpleBoard` from the standard library.
-You can find the `SimpleBoard` source code and documentation in `gem5/src/python/gem5/components/boards/simple_board.py`.
+You can find the `SimpleBoard` source code and documentation in [`gem5/src/python/gem5/components/boards/simple_board.py`](/gem5/src/python/gem5/components/boards/simple_board.py).

 Similar to a real system, a system in gem5 is not complete with only a `board`.
 However, the `board` is the platform through which all the other components communicate with each other.
-In order to build a complete system we need 3 other components: a `processor`, a `cache hierarchy`, and a `memory`.
+In order to build a complete system we need 3 other components: a "processor", a "cache hierarchy", and a "memory".
 This is not exactly the same way you would build a real computer system.
-For real computers, `cache hierarchy` comes pre-packaged with the `processor` and you need other components such as a **power supply** and a **storage drive** to complete a real system.
+For real computers, "cache hierarchy" comes pre-packaged with the "processor" and you need other components such as a **power supply** and a **storage drive** to complete a real system.
-However, there are many research focuses on cache hierarchy design that has motivated this separation of `processor` and `cache hierarchy`.
+However, there are many research focuses on cache hierarchy design that has motivated this separation of "processor" and "cache hierarchy".

-In addition, you need to specify the clock frequency for the `processor` and `cache hierarchy` to the `board`.
+In addition, you need to specify the clock frequency for the processor and cache hierarchy to the board.

 ### `gem5.components.processors`

-Ready made `processor` objects in the standard library represent the processing cores in a real CPU.
+Ready made `Processor` objects in the standard library represent the processing cores in a real CPU.
-In this assignment, we are going to use `HW0TimingSimpleCPU`.
+In this assignment, we are going to use the `SingleCycleCPU`.
-You can find its source code in this repo in `components/processors.py`.
+You can find its source code in this repo in `components/__init__.py`.
 This processor is based on `SimpleProcessor` from the standard library.
 Whenever instantiated, it will create a `SimpleProcessor` with **one** `TimingSimpleCPU` core with `RISC-V` instruction set architecture (ISA).
+The `TimingSimpleCPU` is a simple in-order CPU model that is designed to be fast to simulate.
+It assumes *no* time to execute instructions and only models the time to fetch the instruction from the cache.
+In practice, this results in a approximately 1 cycle for each ALU operation.
+For memory operations, the time to get the data from memory is modeled based on the cache hierarchy and memory system.
+In other words, `TimingSimpleCPU` models a single-cycle processor except for memory operations, which can be more than a cycle.

-You can find the source code to `SimpleProcessor` in `gem5/src/python/gem5/components/processors/simple_processor.py`.
+You can find the source code to `SimpleProcessor` in [`gem5/src/python/gem5/components/processors/simple_processor.py`](/gem5/src/python/gem5/components/processors/simple_processor.py).
-In addition, it is highly recommended that you learn more about gem5's different CPU models in the link below.
+In addition, it is highly recommended that you learn more about gem5's different CPU models in the links below.

 - [SimpleCPU](https://www.gem5.org/documentation/general_docs/cpu_models/SimpleCPU)
 - [MinorCPU](https://www.gem5.org/documentation/general_docs/cpu_models/minor_cpu)